albertcroig/Stewart-SVG-Projection-js/README.md

 - The selected SVG is drawn in the center of the wall.
 Users can toggle the drawing visualization (press spacebar) to see the end result or the drawing process live (press "d").
 The former is not recommended on slow or old machines due to high processing demands.

 **Simulation**
-- During the animation, the platform moves around the specified center of rotation, using translation and rotation movements to project the drawing onto the wall.
+- During the animation, the platform moves around the specified center of rotation, using translation and rotation movements.
+Check the [mathematical description](mathematical-description) in its corresponding section.

 ## Display